-This program of Quaker Voice brings young adults into contact with issues in the state legislature, encouraging their active engagement in the legislative process in ways that reflect Quaker values.
-The model for the program is the Advocacy Corps of the Friends Committee on National Legislation.
+This program of Quaker Voice brings young adults into contact with issues in the state legislature.
+The program encourages their active engagement in the legislative process in ways that reflect Quaker values.
+See the main information page for a full description and videos of participant reports from the last two years.

-This year’s program begins November 1, 2021 and ends April 30, 2022.
+This year’s program begins November 15, 2022, and ends April 30, 2023.
 Participants receive a stipend of $300.
-Applications are due October 15.
+Applications are still being accepted.
 See below for more information.

 Application and selection:

-- To apply, send this application form (110 KB PDF file) by October 15, 2021 to the coordinator along with a short essay about why you want to participate.
+- To apply, send this application form (110 KB PDF file) to the coordinator along with a short essay (100 – 200 words) about why you want to participate.

 - A committee of working group members, former program participants, and the legislative advocate, selects the Voices.
 As part of the process, the committee finds a mentor from the relevant working group who can commit to mentoring each Voice.